elilfry/OS_EX1_1/README.md

 4. **Code Coverage**: Modify an existing implementation of Dijkstra's shortest path algorithm to accept a new graph from standard input and perform validity checks.
 Use `gcov` to measure the coverage of your code by your tests.

 5. **Profiling**: Implement three solutions to the max subarray sum problem with varying time complexities (n, n^2, and n^3).
 Profile these solutions using `gprof` to analyze their performance.

+6. **Understanding Process Communication**:

+Enhance your understanding of system calls like fork(), exec(), and pipes by implementing a phonebook application.
+Create two programs: add2PB to add entries and findPhone to search for phone numbers.
+Focus on using the mentioned system calls for communication between

 ## Getting Started